bendangelo/EntityJS/README.md

 ## Version 0.4.2

 * Stylesheets are now automatically included.
 Place css in the styles folder.
-* Factory method added to comp
+* Factory method added to comp.
-* El comp can place elements on top of canvas
+* El comp can place elements on top of canvas.
-* config.yml converted to game.json
+* Converted config.yml to game.json.
-* Attributes inside game.json are available in js
+* Attributes inside game.json are available in js.
-* Use `entityjs html` make changes to the html
+* Use `entityjs html` make changes to the html.
-* Builds folder removed and replaced with a single build
+* Builds folder removed and replaced with a single build.

 ## API
 Currently the [API](http://entityjs.com/api) is out of date.
 It will slowly be updated everyday.